Agoric/documentation/main/testing/end-to-end.md

 ## Overview

 [`@agoric/synpress`](https://github.com/agoric-labs/synpress) is an end-to-end (e2e) testing framework specifically designed for Decentralized Applications (DApps).
-Built on [Cypress.io](https://www.cypress.io/), it provides a robust and comprehensive testing environment.
-With `@agoric/synpress`, automating and testing interactions with the Keplr wallet becomes straightforward and efficient.
+Built on [Cypress.io](https://www.cypress.io/), it provides a fully-featured testing environment. `@agoric/synpress` makes it simple to automate and test interactions with the Keplr wallet.

 ## Getting Started